 David James |

-Barrett played mostly for Violet Kickers F.C., but also played one season for Wadadah F.C. in Jamaica.
+Warren Barrett played for Cornwell college before becoming a professional.
+He played mostly for Violet Kickers F.C., but also played one season for Wadadah F.C. in Jamaica.
 He captained his nation at the 1998 FIFA World Cup.
-According to the Jamaica Football Federation, Barrett earned 127 caps for the Reggae Boyz, but this figure has not been officially acknowledged by FIFA.
+According to the Jamaica Football Federation, Barrett earned 127 caps between 1990 and 2000 for the Reggae Boyz, but this figure has not been officially acknowledged by FIFA.

 RB: Viv Anderson (England)